Tunable slow dynamics in a new class of soft colloids

 By means of extensive simulations, we investigate concentrated solutions of globular single-chain nanoparticles (SCNPs), an emergent class of synthetic soft nano-objects.
-By increasing the concentration, the SCNPs show flattening, and even reentrant behaviour, in the density dependence of their structural and dynamical correlations, as well as a soft caging regime and weak dynamic heterogeneity.
+By increasing the concentration, the SCNPs show flattening, and even reentrant behaviour, in the density dependence of their structural and dynamic correlations, as well as a soft caging regime and weak dynamic heterogeneity.
 The latter is confirmed by validation of the Stokes–Einstein relation up to concentrations far beyond the overlap density.
-Therefore SCNPs arise as a new class of soft colloids, exhibiting slow dynamics and actualizing in a real system structural and dynamical anomalies proposed by models of ultrasoft particles.
-Quantitative differences in the dynamical behaviour depend on the SCNP deformability, which can be tuned through the degree of internal cross-linking.
+Therefore SCNPs arise as a new class of soft colloids, exhibiting slow dynamics and actualizing in a real system the structural and dynamic anomalies proposed by models of ultrasoft particles.
+Quantitative differences in the dynamic behaviour depend on the SCNP deformability, which can be tuned through the degree of internal cross-linking.